Myanmar: How far will China go to keep junta afloat? – DW – 11/26/2024

 Pressure from Beijing fails to stop MDNAA

-Zachary Abuza, a professor at the National War College in Washington who focuses on Southeast Asia politics, says China is trying to pressure the rebel group into halting their advance.
+Zachary Abuza, a professor at the National War College in Washington who focuses on Southeast Asian politics, says China is trying to pressure the rebel group into halting their advance.

 "[The MNDAA] tried to show that they were a more responsible stakeholder and partner than the junta.
 The house arrest of Peng, though, really seems to be Beijing's anger at the Three Brotherhood Alliance's refusal to stop their offensive and for the capture of Lashio, a major treating town, which for China was a red line," Abuza said.